Many thanks to Loblaws for sponsoring this vegan strawberry shortcake recipe.

 - Vegan Vanilla Cake or Cookies

-Next, the tofu cashew cream is super easy to make, in a blender blend together the soft tofu giving it creaminess, soaked raw cashews for some body, coconut oil to add richness, a little maple syrup for the perfect hint of sweetness, vanilla extract and salt to bring all the flavours together.
+Next, the tofu cashew cream is super easy to make.
+In a blender, add the soft tofu to give it creaminess, soaked raw cashews for some body, coconut oil to add richness, a little maple syrup for the perfect hint of sweetness, vanilla extract and salt to bring all the flavours together.
 The mixture will be slightly runny but will firm up once it has time to chill in the fridge.
 Top with your favourite vegan vanilla cake or cookies, deliciously syrupy macerated strawberries and chopped pistachios for that bit of crunch.

 I hope you guys will love how nutty, fruity and creamy these parfaits are!
 Its the perfect make-ahead dessert for any get together!
 Whether you love or dislike soft tofu, we are all food lovers and I hope you enjoy this recipe!